Act 5 Act 2, Part 25 of 32

 And here is the return of the unconventional animation format of presenting dialogue, which is only used twice in the entire comic; the other time was in [S] Equius: Seek the highb100d, and I believe this is the only other time it’s used.
 I suspect that as with some other things, like the more sophisticated art style used for a fairly short time early in Act 5 Act 2, this is Hussie experimenting with different ways to present media.
-Once dialoglogs become a thing this alternate way to present dialogue makes this sort of thing completely redundant because we can now present face-to-face dialogue the easy way, but for now it’s a nice spin on the allowed methods of presenting dialogue.
+Once dialoglogs become a thing, this alternate way to present dialogue becomes redundant because we can now present face-to-face dialogue the easy way, but for now it’s a nice spin on the allowed methods of presenting dialogue.

 VRISKA: Hey Redglare.
 Nice outfit!

 TEREZI: S4M3 TO YOU M1NDF4…

 TEREZI: 4S MUCH 4S 1T P41NS M3 TO 4DM1T, YOUR FRU1TY OR4NG3 F41RYSU1T SM3LLS…

 VRISKA: Thanks!
 I see you finally wised up and started taking this rivalry seriously.

 VRISKA: It was hard to antagonize you properly while you refused to get in character! :::;)